chenllliang/G1/README.md

 # G1

-Source code for paper G1: Bootstrapping Perception and Reasoning Abilities of Vision-Language Model via Reinforcement Learning
+Source code for paper G1: Bootstrapping Perception and Reasoning Abilities of Vision-Language Model via Reinforcement Learning.
+This repository includes:

+- [VLM-Gym](#run-parallel-enviroment-in-vlm-gym): A parallel environment for evaluating Vision-Language Models on interactive tasks
+- [Gaming RL Training](#rl-training-using-vlm-gym): Implementation of reinforcement learning for training G0 and G1 models.

 <p align="center">